 I personally recommend getting two kettle bells.
 One with a weight you are comfortable with for the challenge and one that you can work up to.
 We started with a 35lb/1pood and 53lb/1.5pood.

-Once you have your kettle bell, pick a day your ready to start.
+Once you have your kettle bell, pick a day you’re ready to start.
 I’m going to tell you that as someone that loves working out and challenges that this one it tough and is better to start after a day off.

 Beginner – 12 KG / 26LBS